 He looked at me in a blank way as if I were crazy, then repeated, "I'm sorry, we can't fix that."

-I smiled, then asked for the manager.
+I smiled, waited a few seconds in hopes the wheels were turning, then asked for the store manager.

 In a few minutes the manager came out and gave a long explanation about why they can't fix it.
 I listened, then asked again, "OK, what can you do?"

 Again, the pause.
 I could tell he was a little frustrated that I did not understand that they can't fix it.
 So, I explained.
 I understand what you are saying, but it does not change the fact that I have a flat tire.
 I assume this is a tire shop, so is there anything you CAN do so that I can drive away with tire that won't leak?

 The light went on.
 "Oh, yes, we can sell you a new tire."

 My response, "Great, that is a start.
 However, the tires on the vehicle are half worn down, so one new tire is probably not a good solution.
 Do you have any used tires of this size?"

 And my second suggestion.
 "I know you normally like to use a plug for this kind of repair, and that's part of why there are restrictions, but can we put a patch on the inside instead?"

 Seriously, it does not take much to find a few solutions.
 In the end, I bought a used tire of the same size, and drove away with 4 full tires.